FAQs for MREs

 Step 3: Enjoy your MRE!

-An MRE will store for about 5 years, if stored at 75° F or less.
+HOW LONG WILL A MRE STORE?
+A MRE's shelf life is about 5 years, if stored at 75° F or less.
 The cooler the temperature, the longer they will store.
 Some items in an MRE will last longer than 5 years, although the wet pack entrees typically expire within 5 years.

 MRE packages don't have an expiration date stamped on them in the sense of a day, month, and year.
-Instead they have a manufacture date of when the package was made.
-So unless the seal is broken on the packaging, MREs can last for about 5 years, but they may lose taste and nutritional value after long periods of time.
+Instead, they have a manufacture date of when the package was made.
+So unless the seal is broken on the packaging, MREs have a shelf life of about 5 years, but they may lose taste and nutritional value after long periods of time.
 If the package is bloated or the food smells like it has gone rancid, then your MRE has expired.
-You can read our article on MRE Expiration Dates for more information.
+You can read more our article on MRE expiration dates for more information.

 You can see on the first example to the right that the code 1172 would mean that it was manufactured in 2011 on June 20th (the 172 day of the year).